ralf-meyer/molSimplify/README.md

 A set of tutorials covering common use cases is available at the [Kulik group webpage](http://hjkgrp.mit.edu/molSimplify-tutorials).

+## Documentation

+Documentation for molSimplify can be found at our [readthedocs page](https://molsimplify.readthedocs.io/en/latest/).

 ## Citation [![DOI for Citing MDTraj](https://img.shields.io/badge/DOI-10.1002%2Fjcc.24437-blue.svg)](http://dx.doi.org/10.1002/jcc.24437)